decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 MeshCollider.setBox(myEntity, ColliderLayer.CL_PHYSICS)

 // only responds to the player's pointer
-// for example for example for an item you can click to pick up, but can walk right through MeshCollider.setBox(myEntity2, ColliderLayer.CL_POINTER)
+// for example for an item you can click to pick up, but can walk right through MeshCollider.setBox(myEntity2, ColliderLayer.CL_POINTER)
 ```